Puyallup River

 The Puyallup River (/pjuːˈæləp/ pyew-AL-əp) is a river in the U.S. state of Washington.
 About 45 mi long, it is formed by glaciers on the west side of Mount Rainier.
 It flows generally northwest, emptying into Commencement Bay, part of Puget Sound.
 The river and its tributaries drain an area of about 948 mi2 in Pierce County and southern King County.

-The river's watershed is the youngest in the Puget Sound region, having been formed from a series of lahars starting about 5,600 years ago.
+The lower, northwestern half of the river's watershed is a complex amalgam of glacial and tectonic features dating back to the Pleistocene, as well as more recent (Holocene) changes caused by a series of lahars which flowed down from Mount Rainier between 5,600 and 800 years Before Present.
 The valley's 150,000 residents are at risk from future lahars.
 For this reason, the United States Geological Survey has installed a lahar warning system.